MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview.md

 ### Servicing profile

 With servicing profiles, you can automatically deliver monthly Office updates for specific users or groups.
-You can throttle updates for users where network bandwidth is an issue and you can enable update waves for controlled roll-outs based on whether devices meet specific criteria.
 For more information, see [Overview of servicing profile](servicing-profile.md).